This post may contain affiliate links. Please read our disclosure policy.

-A quick overnight pumpkin french toast casserole recipe that can be assembled ahead of time and baked for breakfast or brunch!
+A quick overnight pumpkin french toast casserole recipe that you be assemble ahead of time and bake for breakfast or brunch!
 Topped with a jumbo lump pecan streusel and just lightly sweet.
 This is going to be your go-to fall breakfast!

 Hello, my fellow pumpkin french toast lovers!